yubaotang11/yubaotang11.github.io/_pages/about.md

 # 📝 Projects
+[2026] **European Research Council Advanced Grant “Robust Generative Information Retrieval”**
+I serve as a core researcher in this project, contributing to research on generative information retrieval, recommender systems, and multimodal retrieval.
+My role focuses on advancing robust and reliable retrieval technologies, supporting the project’s research agenda, and co-supervising PhD students in related areas.

 [2024] **Co-training framework for Retrieval-augmented Generation and Generation-augmented Retrieval**
 We design the framework as a cooperative two-player game, leveraging the complementarity between retrieval-augmented generation (RAG) and generation-augmented retrieval (GAR) to progressively improve RAG performance.
 Additionally, we address privacy concerns, particularly the leakage of Personally Identifiable Information (PII), by identifying and neutralizing the neurons in the generator responsible for PII while preserving model performance.